What are they?

 - HbA2 - makes up about 2%-3% of Hb; has two alpha (α) and two delta (δ) protein chains

-Beta chain haemoglobin variants are inherited in an autosomal fashion.
+Beta chain haemoglobin abnormalities are inherited in an autosomal fashion.
 This means that the person must have two altered gene copies, one from each parent, to have a haemoglobin variant-related disease.
 If one normal beta gene and one abnormal beta gene are inherited, the person is for the abnormal haemoglobin and a .
 The abnormal gene can be passed on to any offspring, but it does not cause symptoms or health concerns in the carrier.

 If two abnormal beta genes of the same type are inherited, the person is .
 The person would produce the associated haemoglobin variant and may have some associated symptoms and potential for complications.
 The severity of the condition depends on the genetic and varies from person to person.
 A copy of the abnormal beta gene would be passed on to any offspring.

 If two abnormal beta genes of different types are inherited, the person is compound heterozygous.
 The affected patient would typically have symptoms related to one or both of the haemoglobin variants that he or she produces.
 One of the abnormal beta genes would be passed on to each offspring.

 Several hundred beta chain haemoglobin variants have been documented; however, only a few are common and clinically significant.
 They are discussed on the next page.